engtuncay/engtuncay.github.io/svelte/svelte-02-events-bindings.md

 ```

----

-Note that we can't do `{field.focus}` since field is undefined when the button is first rendered and throws an error.
+❗ Note that we can't do `{field.focus}` since field is undefined when the button is first rendered and throws an error.

----
+➖ Example

 *app.svelte*